 We remember when we first started looking up US colleges and the steps to apply, we felt really confused and intimidated.
 There seemed to be an endless list of things to do and all these application jargon we’re assumed to understand.

 So here is a brief guide to the US application process, for fresh-faced applicants at ground zero when it comes to US applications.
+We also have separate articles with more details on the Commonapp guidelines, essay writing, and financial aid.

 Before you even start applying, you have to choose which schools to apply to.
 Over the course of your research on schools, you will come across the acronym LAC.
 LAC stands for liberal arts college, an institution that grants bachelor’s degrees just like universities but is smaller than and has a very different vibe from research universities.
 An example of a LAC is Swarthmore College in Pennsylvania.
 Most of the universities that you’ve heard of are probably research universities.
 To know more about how they differ, see this article.